A path planning and path-following control framework for a general 2-trailer with a car-like tractor: Results

+The matrix inequalities in \eqref{j1:eq:dlmitotal} are solved to show that the norm of the path-following error for the discrete-time switched system in~\eqref{j1:eq:swithing_system}, exponentially decays towards zero at the switching instants $\tilde x_e[k]$.
+By selecting $0 < \mu < 1$, the following SDP problem can be solved

+where the condition number of $S$ is minimized to compute a guaranteed upper bound~\eqref{ineq:discretetime} of the path-following error that is as tight as possible.
+It turns out that it is not possible to select $0<\mu<1$ such that a feasible solution to \eqref{j1:eq:opt_DISC} exists for the original motion primitive set $\pazocal P$.
+This is because there exist short motion primitives of about 1 m that moves the vehicle either straight forwards or backwards.
+If these motion primitives are switched between, it is not possible to guarantee that the norm of the path-following error at the switching points will exponentially decay towards zero.
+In order to resolve this, the short motion primitives were extended to about 18 m (as the length of the tractor-trailer system) and their corresponding state-transition matrices $F_i$ were again computed.
+With this adjusted motion primitive set $\pazocal P_{\text{adj}}$ and $\mu = 0.3$, the optimization problem in~\eqref{j1:eq:opt_DISC} is feasible to solve using YALMIP~\cite{lofberg2004yalmip} and the optimal solutions are $\eta = 51.58$ and

-\tikzexternalenable Figure~\ref{j1:fig:sim_fwd_backward} illustrates, the behavior of the closed-loop system when switching between a straight forward and backward motion primitive of three different path lengths $D$ m, with the initial path-following error state \mbox{$\tilde{x}_e[0]= ^T$}.
-As can be seen, $V_d(\tilde x_e[k])=\tilde x^T_e[k]S\tilde x_e[k]$ is a valid discrete-time Lyapunov function for \mbox{$D=18$ m}, since $V_d(\tilde x_e[k])$ is monotonically decreasing towards zero.
-When $D=10$ m, the path-following error decays towards zero, but not monotonously.
-When $D=1$ m, the path-following error remains bounded, but is not decaying towards zero.
-For more simulations of the closed-loop hybrid system, the reader is referred to~\cite{LjungqvistACC2018}.
-From our practical experience, allowing the short motion primitives have not caused any problems, since repeated switching between short straight forward and backward motion primitives is of limited practical relevance in the missions typically considered in this work.
+Extending the short motion primitives manually is equivalent to adding constraints on the switching sequence $\{u_q[k]\}_{k=0}^{N-1}$ in the lattice planner.
+For this case, when a short motion primitive $p_i\in \pazocal P$ is activated, $u_q[k]$ needs to remain constant for a certain amount of switching instances.
+This constraint can easily be added within the lattice planner.
+To illustrate the phenomenon, Figure~\ref{j1:fig:sim_fwd_backward} shows the behavior of the closed-loop path-following error system when switching thirty times between a straight forward and backward motion primitive of three different path lengths $D=1$ m, 10 m and 18 m, with the initial path-following error state \mbox{$\tilde{x}_e[0]= ^T$}.
+In the figure, the path-following error at each switching instance is evaluated using $V_d(\tilde x_e[k])=\tilde x^T_e[k]S\tilde x_e[k]$, where $S$ is given in~\eqref{j1:eq:lyapunov_matrix_discrete}.
+As can be seen, $V_d(\tilde x_e[k])$ is a valid discrete-time Lyapunov function for \mbox{$D=18$ m}, since $V_d(\tilde x_e[k])$ (black triangles) is monotonically decreasing towards zero as a function of the number of executed motion primitives.
+When $D=10$ m, $V_d(\tilde x_e[k])$ (blue diamonds) decays towards zero, but not monotonously.
+When $D=1$ m, $V_d(\tilde x_e[k])$ (red star) does not converge towards zero.
+From our practical experience, allowing the short motion primitives have not caused any problems, since repeated switching between short straight forward and backward motion primitives is of limited practical relevance for the planning problems typically considered in this work.